Jaroslav Romanchuk

 Jaroslav Romanchuk (Яраслаў Часлававіч Раманчук; born January 10, 1966) is a well-known Ukrainian and Belarusian economist, author of books on the economy and reforms in the countries of the post-Soviet space, Senior Economist of “Pravoliberalny Rukh” (Ukraine), Head for Economic Reforms in Office of Simple Solutions and Results (Ukraine), President of the Mises Research Center (Belarus), founder of the Belarusian School of Liberal Sustainable Development.
 Consultant on the economics of business, government and NGOs in Ukraine.

 Jaroslav Romanchuk specializes in economic reforms in the post-socialist space.
 He won international awards for books on the phenomenon of the economic miracle and systemic market reforms for transition countries.
 He authored over 6,500 publications on economic topics in various print and electronic publications in Belarus, Ukraine, Poland, USA, Russia and other countries.
 He is the author of 13 books on economics, reforms, transition from state planning to the free market.

 Jaroslav Romanchuk was a candidate for the presidency of Belarus in the 2010 elections.
 According to official data, he took 3rd place.

 Under the threat of imprisonment for civic activism he was forced to leave Belarus in 2021.
 Since July 2021 he lives and works in Kyiv (Ukraine).

-Main ideas: classical liberalism, libertarianism, Austrian school of economics.
+His main ideas are of classical liberalism, libertarianism, and the Austrian school of economics.